 We prioritise applications that:

-To be successful in your application, you’ll need to
+To be successful in your grant application, you’ll need to:

-1. Clearly describe how your grants project will end unfair judgements and discrimination towards people who experience mental distress.
-What sorts of unfair judgements and discrimination will your project challenge, and how?
+1. Clearly describe how your grant project will help end unfair judgements and discrimination towards people who experience mental distress.
+What sorts of judgements and discrimination will your project challenge, and how?
 How will your project uphold the rights of people with mental distress in your whānau, community, workplace, or iwi?

-2. Clearly describe how your project will help to drive equal outcomes for your community, or for our priority groups - people with severe mental distress who may also be Māori and/or Pasifika.
+2. Clearly describe how your project will help to drive equal outcomes for your community, or for our priority groups — people with severe mental distress who may also be Māori or Pacific.

 3. Show how your project aligns with our kaupapa Māori principles.
 How will your project incorporate best practice or tikanga in a way that supports people with mental distress?
 How will your specific mātauranga or knowledge make your grants project fly?
 Choose one or more of the Nōku te Ao kaupapa Māori principles and talk to them in your application.

 6. Demonstrate creativity and innovation.
 Have you noticed anyone doing something similar?
 If so, what could you do better?
-What does your grants project offer that others don’t?
+What does your grant project offer that others don’t?

 7. Use positive, hopeful, and safe language around mental distress.
 See our media guidelines for tips on using language that is mana-enhancing, respectful, and puts the person first.

-8. Consider any barriers that may impact your project, and how you would overcome them?
-(For example, Covid-19).
+8. Consider any barriers that may impact your project (such as natural disasters, flooding or sickness).
+How will you overcome them?

-9. Commit to keep in regular contact with the Mental Health Foundation regarding your project and commit to utilising best practice guidelines that we advise you on.
+9. Commit to keeping in regular contact with the Mental Health Foundation regarding your project, and to using best practice guidelines we advise you on.

 What we can’t fund

-• Applications that simply raise awareness of mental distress – your project must specifically aim to end discrimination against people with mental distress or illness.
+- Applications that simply raise awareness of mental distress – your project must specifically aim to help end discrimination against people with mental distress or illness.

-• Political organisations, education institutions/providers, public sector or local government bodies, or entities already funded by Nōku te Ao.
+- Political organisations, education institutions and providers, for-profit entities, public sector or local government bodies, or entities already funded by Nōku te Ao.

 Key dates

-• Applicants notified of the outcome: By February 2024
+Unsuccessful applicants notified of the outcome: By Friday, 7 February 2025

-• The commencement date for projects: From March 2024
+Commencement date for projects: From Monday, 3 March 2025

 Need more information?